airnativeextensions/nativeextensions-documentation/docs/adverts/mediation/facebookaudience.md

 ### Android

 Add the `audience_network.dex` file to the root of your application package.
-(This file is located in the repository, this must be the same version as the extension).
+(This file is located in the repository, this must be the same version as the extension, i.e. if you update the extension ensure you update this file).

 Add the following to your manifest additions inside the `application` tag.
 You must replace `APPLICATION_PACKAGE` with your AIR application's Java package name, something like `air.com.distriqt.test`.
 Generally this is your AIR application id prefixed by `air.` unless you have specified no air flair in your build options.